Billye Talmadge: Professional life

 Following her move to Seattle after she graduated college in the late 1940s, Talmadge briefly worked in the acoustics divisions at Boeing Aircraft where her work required a high security clearance.
 She was followed by a national security agent as part of the investigation process for granting clearance for approximately three weeks.
 At the end of this period, the agent followed her into a gay bar on her way home from work and revealed that he had been investigating her and warning her that if he had told the company she was a lesbian, she would have been fired immediately.
-Talmadge obtained top security clearance just before she quit to follow her then-girlfriend, Jaye Bell, to San Francisco, CA.
+Talmadge obtained top security clearance just before she quit to follow her then-girlfriend, Jaye Bell, to San Francisco, California.

-Talmadge held 2 PhDs in education and was foremost a teacher and educator.
-In the course of her career she won the Golden Apple Award for her work with blind and Deaf children.
+Talmadge held two PhDs in education and was foremost a teacher and educator.
+In the course of her career, she won the Golden Apple Award for her work with blind and deaf children.
 At the time, many state laws listed the suspicion of homosexuality as reasons for immediate termination from a teaching job.
 This led Talmadge to use the Welsh spelling of her name, Billie Tallmij, as a pseudonym in order to keep her identity and activism separate from her source of income.